RedMisao/Cataclysm-DDA-Touhou-Mod/README.md

 * **Hata no Kokoro:** Uses emotion.
 Constantly swaps between four masks representing emotions, each grants her different effects (affects spells too!).
 * **Iku Nagae:** Uses electric spells.
 Fights by whipping and shocking enemies to death, while dancing on the battlefield.
 * **Kasen Ibaraki:** Uses variant taoist techniques.
 Fights by weaving blows between her hard hitting arm, and the harder hitting arm.
 * **Reisen:** Uses a mysterious ability.
-Recently conscripted into the Lunarian Defence Corps, fights aided by her service Lunarian rifle and basic military training.
+Recently conscripted into the Lunarian Defense Corps, fights aided by her service Lunarian rifle and basic military training.
 She's trying her best!
 * **Reisen Udongein Inaba:** Uses wavelength manipulation.
-Former member of the Elite Lunarian Defence Corps, proficient with firearms and skilled in special operations.
+Former member of the Elite Lunarian Defense Corps, proficient with firearms and skilled in special operations.
 Starts with a Lunarian tech pistol.
 * **Remilia Scarlet:** Uses Red Magic.
 The charismatic vampire leader of the Scarlet Devil Mansion, nothing can oppose her when she's serious.
 * **Rin Kaenbyou :** Uses destructive fire spells and calls forth Vengeful spirits to assist her in battle.
 Collects corpses with her wooden wheelbarrow.
 * **Sakuya Izayoi:** Uses time manipulation.
 Fights by elegantly throwing knives, then cleaning it all perfectly afterwards.